-Review the IT data set template (attached) and take a few minutes to review the Help Desk dataset.
+Review the (attached) and take a few minutes to review the Help Desk dataset.
 Note that there are two worksheets or tabs.
 The first worksheet (titled “IT-Help-Desk”) contains the data to be analyzed.
 The second worksheet (titled “QR Analysis Essay”) will be where you cut and paste your end-of-project essay.
 You will use Excel to determine the average number of days the tickets are open and the distributions of the requestor’s seniority, type and severity of problem, assigned priority level, and end-user satisfaction level.
 We’ll work through these problems in the next steps.

 First, Open the Excel file and go to Save As to rename it.
 Use the name format YourLastName Project 4.
 This file contains the data that you will manipulate and analyze.
 You will add tabs in the next steps to build an Excel workbook for this project.
 To get your Excel workbook properly formatted, set the margins for landscape with narrow margins.
 Enter your name, date, and page number in the footer area of the sheet.
 Format the entire spreadsheet using Calibri 11 font.